mint-pz/puppeteer-headful/README.md

 ## Purpose

+	browser = await puppeteer.launch({
+		executablePath: process.env.PUPPETEER_EXEC_PATH, 	// set by docker container in github CI environment
+		headless: false, 									// extension are allowed only in headful mode
+		args: [
+			`--no-sandbox`,									//Required for this to work in github CI environment `--disable-extensions-except=${extensionPath}`,
+			`--load-extension=${extensionPath}`
+		]
-This container is available to Github Action to allow testing [Chrome Extensions](https://pptr.dev/#?product=Puppeteer&version=v1.18.1&show=api-working-with-chrome-extensions) which is not possible in a headless Puppeteer configuration.
+	});This container is available to Github Action to allow testing [Chrome Extensions](https://pptr.dev/#?product=Puppeteer&version=v1.18.1&show=api-working-with-chrome-extensions) which is not possible in a headless Puppeteer configuration.

 ## Usage